In honour of World Mental Health Day, on October 10, 2022 we’ve released the complete podcast for your enjoyment.

 Britta: How about you Rayne?

 But this is really cool.
-Okay, so, so my example was solving a puzzle but and this is on our, on our first podcast in our self care series, it was on emotional self care, right?
-But what I did was labeled the blog post and the social media post mental self care strategies for Highly Sensitives, but it wasn’t about mental health self-care, it was about emotional self-care, right?
+Okay, so, so my example was solving a puzzle but and this is on our, on our first perf podcast in our self care series, it was on emotional self care, right?
+But what I did was labeled a blog post and this social media post mental self care strategy for Highly Sensitive, but it wasn’t about mental health self-care, it was about emotional self-care, right?

 Rayne: So, so I made a mistake.
 But the mistake was a puzzle to to me, right?
 Like, why did I misname it?
 Like out of 40, this was the first and only one I misnamed right?